JustElectron/libubbo/README.md

 # Libubbo

 This is a C++ library for interfacing with the Ubbo Maker telepresence robot.
-It is supposed to be working with, but not limited to ROS
+It is intended to run on a linux platform, to be working with, but not limited to ROS.
+It has been developed and tested on a raspberry pi 3 b running ubuntu mate 16.04.
 The project is created as a part of a bachelor project in electronics engineering.

 * Author: Andreas Just Rønning